-Te Toka Tumai/Auckland DHB actively assesses risks which enables a series of risk informed decisions to maintain patient, worker and visitor safety.
+Te Toka Tumai (Auckland DHB) actively assesses risks that enables a series of risk informed decisions to maintain patient, worker and visitor safety.
 This visitor guideline is not to be taken in isolation - it is part of a much wider risk assessment associated with the risk of COVID-19 transmission in the organisation.